Ayobamininuola/MS-Project-1/README.md

 * The link Entertainment gossips at the foot of all pages is linked to [Entertainment Daily](https://www.entertainmentdaily.co.uk/news/).

 ### Media
-* Some of the Pictures used througout the project were from [Pexels](https://www.pexels.com/) and also form wiki(all referenced within the project alongside the pictures).
+* Some of the Pictures used througout the project were from [Pexels](https://www.pexels.com/) and also fromm wiki(all referenced with the links within the project alongside the pictures).
 * Videos used in the project are downloaded free from [HD-trailers](http://www.hd-trailers.net/).

 ### Acknowledgment